Both play key roles in the overall sustainability of a farm or ranch

 Borrow pits, which are normally excavations to obtain material for road construction, are sometimes left as undeveloped water bodies and not used for farm use.
 For the sake of simplicity, the EFP process considers these the same as sloughs and lakes, unless they have been developed and used as farm dugouts.

 The riparian areas of water bodies maintain water quality by filtering and trapping pollutants, and conserving and recharging groundwater and surface water supplies.
 They also provide forage and shelter for livestock under managed conditions, temporary storage for runoff water, and habitat for an array of plant and animal life.

 Water bodies can be protected by making sure wetlands are not drained or filled in, leaving them to function naturally with little or no human or livestock use, and establishing buffer zones adjacent to all riparian areas.
-Hiring a qualified resource person to develop a riparian area management plan, a biodiversity and wildlife habitat plan, and to complete riparian health assessments are also key.
+Hiring a qualified resource persons to develop a riparian area management plan, a biodiversity and wildlife habitat plan, and to complete riparian health assessments is also key.

 Consideration should be given to shorter-term, temporary or intermittent water bodies, says Ken Williamson, a water specialist with Alberta Agriculture and Food (AF).
 “If the water percolates into the ground, and that water was contaminated, will it contaminate groundwater?”

 Information and assistance on water protection, as well as a number of other on-farm environmental practices, is available through a strong network of EFP Technicians throughout the province.